 Areas where Member States may have local laws:

-The General Scheme envisages specific rules to facilitate disclosures by the Central Bank of Ireland to the Data Protection Commission.
+Section 168 of the Act allows for disclosures by the Central Bank of Ireland to the Data Protection Commission.

 |Scientific, historical or statistical purposes